 Some states offer tax credits or deductions for repairing or buying a new septic tank.
 For example, Massachusetts allows its residents to get a tax refund for up to 40% of the cost of the tank.
 You won’t have to pay it back, though you might want to hire a tax expert to make sure you declare it correctly.
 You also need to provide the money up front, which isn’t helpful if you don’t have that kind of cash on hand.

 The better you care for your septic tank, the less often you’ll need to make expensive repairs.
-Here are four ways to keep it in top shape:
+Here are seven ways to keep it in top shape:

-There are lots of financing options for installing or repairing a septic tank.
-Government-funded loans and grants are typically the most competitive, but they aren’t available to everyone and can take some time to process.
+You can find lots of financing options for installing or repairing a septic tank.
+Government-funded loans and grants are generally the least expensive way to pay for a septic tank.
+But they aren’t available to everyone and can take some time to process.
 If you’re in a pinch, a personal loan could be a better solution.